September 30, 2025

 The commercial is focused on the embarrassment that someone can experience when the product being sold isn’t used.

 The beloved Betty White Snickers commercial is the first example that comes to mind.
-In it, a group of young men are playing a casual game of football.
+In it, a group of young men is playing a casual game of football.
 Mike, portrayed by Betty White, is doing such an awful job on his team that his friends tell him he’s playing like Betty White.
 Not a compliment.

 Mike’s girlfriend calls him to the sidelines and convinces him to eat a Snickers, which transforms Mike into the accurate version of himself.
 He’s later portrayed as being able to be active and accepted by his friends again.